Ricky Pearsall

 Richard Pearsall Jr. (born September 9, 2000) is an American professional football wide receiver for the San Francisco 49ers of the National Football League (NFL).
 He played college football for the Arizona State Sun Devils and Florida Gators.
-Pearsall was drafted by the 49ers in the first round of the 2024 NFL draft.
+Pearsall was selected by the 49ers in the first round of the 2024 NFL draft.

 Pearsall was shot in the chest during a botched robbery attempt over his Rolex watch in San Francisco on August 31, 2024, and was released from the hospital the following day.
 He made his NFL debut in October.

 Early life

 Pearsall was born on September 9, 2000, in Phoenix, Arizona.
 He grew up in nearby Chandler, Arizona, and attended Corona del Sol High School in Tempe, Arizona.
 As a junior, he set the Arizona High School 6A receiving yard record for a single game with 342 on 14 receptions against Gilbert High School.
 Pearsall finished the season with 74 receptions for 1,153 yards and 15 touchdowns.
 Pearsall was rated a three-star recruit and committed to play college football at Arizona State over offers from Air Force, Hawaii, Idaho, New Mexico State, Northern Arizona, and UC Davis.